Skip to content

 Undelivered or Expired Commands

-• Push notification banner never shows on Looper’s device.
+• The push notification banner never appears on the Looper’s device.

-• Push notification banner shows but nothing happens in Loop (no error or success message afterwards)
+• The push notification banner appears, but nothing happens in Loop (no error or success message afterward).

 • Turn on “Time Sensitive Notifications”.

-• Settings -> General -> Background App Refresh
+• Apple Settings -> General -> Background App Refresh

-• Apple may not deliver notifications on cellular as often as wifi.
+• Apple may not deliver notifications on cellular as often as on Wi-Fi.

-• If the battery is low, iOS may not deliver notifications to save battery life.
+• If the battery is low, iOS may not deliver notifications to save battery life (e.g., while on Low Power mode).

 How to Ask for Help

-• The minimum version that support remote bolus and carbs is Loop 3
+• The minimum version that supports remote bolus and carbs is Loop.

-• Using AppCenter or Diawai?
-A special environment variable must be set LOOP_PUSH_SERVER_ENVIRONMENT=production
+• AppCenter or Diawi?
+A special environment variable must be set: LOOP_PUSH_SERVER_ENVIRONMENT=production

 Mention which troubleshooting steps you have completed so we know whether to ask about these again.